Our story begins with a child. A child two years old and eager to play.

 We’ve already influenced the design of several local playgrounds so they have universal appeal to all children, including those whose diagnoses might otherwise leave them on the sidelines.

 We’ve discovered that keeping the idea of inclusion at the center of the planning process allows everyone to brainstorm freely.
 To find new, more thoughtful ways to approach “typical” play.
 To plan for all, without catering to those with disabilities.

-I invite you to join me in writing our story.
+We invite you to join us in continuing to write and rewrite the story.
 In this story, exclusion loses.
 Life wins.